NFF urged to bench Osimhen following teammate dispute vs Mozambique, video

 Jimi Disu said former Napoli striker Victor Osimhen is not bigger than Nigeria.

-The media consultant mentioned that Nigeria have produced great players like late Rashidi Yekini, who did not exhibit high level of indiscipline in the squad openly.
+The media consultant mentioned that Nigeria have produced great players like the late Rashidi Yekini, who did not exhibit a high level of indiscipline in the squad openly.
 He said:

 "Out of annoyance, he called to be changed and walked to the dressing room in full glare of the television.
 It is an insult to this nation, an insult to Nigerian fans and I think of he doesn't make an apology, the NFF should not feature him.